intj-t/intj-t/README.md

 <a href="https://www.jstor.org/stable/4182026">An Interpretation of Zeno's Stadium Paradox</a>

+<a href="https://www.jstor.org/stable/25071523">Competition in Consumption as Viewed by Jewish Law</a>

 <a href="https://www.sphinxlogic.org/Jonathan Chapman Moore FRSA.docx">Word Document</a>

 <a href="https://www.sphinxlogic.org/The Million Dollar Equation.docx">The Million Dollar Equation</a>